Home > Expeditions > Traversing the Northwest Passage

 Itinerary

-After breakfast at the hotel, board our charter flight to Nuuk, Greenland, where our vessel Sylvia Earle awaits.
+This morning, please ensure your cabin luggage is fitted with cabin tags clearly labelled with your name and cabin number.
+Enjoy breakfast at the hotel before transferring to the airport for our charter flight to Nuuk for embarkation.
+Any valuables or personal items should be kept on you throughout the day.
 After boarding, there is time to settle into your cabin before our important safety briefings.
 This evening, meet your expedition team and crew at the Captain’s Welcome Drinks.

 Day 3 Sisimiut